apache/nuttx/configs/README.txt

 		  function may be blocking or non-blocking.
 If defined, this setting indicates that the up_fillpage() implementation will block until the transfer is completed.
 Default:  Undefined (non-blocking).
+		CONFIG_PAGING_WORKPERIOD - The page fill worker thread will wake periodically even if there is no mapping to do.
+This selection controls that wake-up period (in microseconds).
+This wake-up a failsafe that will handle any cases where a single is lost (that would really be a bug and shouldn't happen!) and also supports timeouts for case of non-blocking, asynchronous fills (see CONFIG_PAGING_TIMEOUT_TICKS).
 		CONFIG_PAGING_TIMEOUT_TICKS - If defined, the implementation will monitor the (asynchronous) page fill logic.
 If the fill takes longer than this number if microseconds, then a fatal error will be declared.
 		  Default: No timeouts monitored.

+	    Some architecture-specific settings.
+Defaults are architecture specific.
+	    If you don't know what you are doing, it is best to leave these undefined and try the system defaults:

+		CONFIG_PAGING_VECPPAGE - This the physical address of the page in memory to be mapped to the vector address.
+		CONFIG_PAGING_VECL2PADDR - This is the physical address of the L2 page table entry to use for the vector mapping.
+		CONFIG_PAGING_VECL2VADDR - This is the virtual address of the L2 page table entry to use for the vector mapping.

 	The following can be used to disable categories of APIs supported by the OS.
 If the compiler supports weak functions, then it